Lorraine Leckie: Biography

 Leckie's next album, 'Rudely Interrupted' was a collaboration with Anthony Haden-Guest.
 Drawing inspiration from Haden-Guest's book of cartoons and verses, "In The Mean Time."
 'Rudely Interrupted' was released in New York on November 12, 2012 at the Mercury Lounge.

 In 2014, Leckie released Rebel Devil Devil Rebel, her third album and second with a full band.
 Receiving positive response: the Huffington Post called Leckie a "Noir folk rock goddess", and No Depression characterized it as "A sonic rave-up worthy of Neil's Crazy Horse."

 Leckie's next album, The Raven Smiled, was released in 2015, a spare collaboration with Czech violinist Pavel Cingl.
 Critics responded favorably: both Modern Folk and New Canadian Music compared the chemistry between the two musicians to the rapport between Nick Cave and Warren Ellis, while the blog Days of Purple and Orange called it "utterly bewitching."

 In 2018, Leckie released Live at Mercury Lounge NYC, the final concert played by drummer Paul Triff, who died shortly thereafter the show.
 New York Music Daily ranked the album among the fifty best of the year.

 During the pandemic of 2020, Leckie released Razor Wing Butterfly (released on June 26, 2020), a full-length studio album, and a single “Lady With The Dark Eyes” which was used as a fundraiser for the Biden/Harris campaign.

-In 2021, Leckie released another single “Good Morning Andrew“ to celebrate Governor Cuomo’s inspirational press briefings early in the pandemic.
-In August 2021, she released "When the War Is Over" and it is about celebrating the end of the Pandemic.

-On Feb 3rd 2023, LLDH released a single “Blue & Yellow” which is a tribute to the Ukrainian people.
-The single “Misfits” was released in November 2023.
+In 2021 Lorraine and Hugh Pool released singles "Good Morning Andrew" and "When the War is Over."
+On Feb 3rd 2023 LLDH released a single “Blue & Yellow” which is a tribute to the Ukrainian people.
+She released the singles “Misfits” in November 2023, "My Lucky Number is Zero" in January 2025, and "Monica Forever" on July 20, 2025, in honor of her mother.
+Lorraine Leckie and Her Demons recorded a new album, Goddamn Outer Space, released November 7, 2025.

-Lorraine and her demons are currently in the studio working on a new album to be released in 2024.